About me

 Press release about Normod Carbon’s development agreement.

-My interdisciplinary background proves essential here: architectural background for terminal concept and land development; corporate finance training for feasibility and risk analysis; business development experience for market expansion and negotiation; software experience for working on cargo monitoring, and autonomous terminal-vessel integration systems.
+My interdisciplinary background has been essential here: architectural training for terminal concept and land development; corporate finance for feasibility and risk analysis; business development for market expansion and negotiation; software experience for cargo monitoring and autonomous terminal-vessel integration systems.

 Creating strategic tools

-Drawing on full-stack development experience since 2010, I build custom software solutions for industrial challenges.
-One of my strongest tools reduces industrial land development timelines by weeks or months by combining market intelligence, sales data, and geospatial analysis to support site selection and feasibility assessment.
-Currently internal to Normod Carbon, though a future public release remains under consideration.
+Drawing on full-stack development experience since 2010, I prototype custom software solutions for industrial challenges.
+One of my best tools reduces industrial land development timelines by weeks or months by combining market intelligence, sales data, and geospatial analysis to support site selection and feasibility assessment.
+Currently internal to Normod Carbon, though I’m considering a public release.

 Writing and speaking